* Foreign issuers hold back in bearish market

 By Ina Zhou

-HONG KONG, May 22 (IFR) - China's efforts to deleverage its financial system have dealt a serious blow to the growth of the
+HONG KONG, May 22 (IFR) - China's efforts to deleverage its financial system have dealt a serious blow to the growth of the Panda bonds market.

 Several foreign issuers have delayed their plans to sell bonds in the onshore renminbi market amid an extended liquidity crunch that began towards the end of last year.

 Higher yields and weak investor appetite have dashed plans for high-profile Panda deals to champion Beijing's Belt and Road Summit, which concluded on May 15.

 "Pricing was the biggest obstacle."